tessshirley/pomotify/README.md

 ### Note: you must have a valid Spotify premium subscription and have added the user to the list of users in the Spotify developer backend
 6. Repeat the same testing as before, this time paying attention to make sure the music pauses and plays on command and that the playlist switches over when it should between break and study time
 7. Logout

+# Division of Tasks
+Below is the list of tasks worked on by both members of the group.
+Please note that additional tasks, such as research, documentation, and testing were performed by both parties.
+ Libby: Graphic design, link to Spotify backend
+ Tess: Clock and timer functions, Front Page